 But, although quantum mechanics does not allow us to see this, this electron distribution does fluctuate.

 And, at some momentary time, it could be that the electron distribution here is a little bit larger on one side of this argon.
 And then the argon nucleus here is a little bit deshielded, so we kind of have a charge shift here, positive here, minus.

-This is an instantaneous dipole which induces then an instantaneous dipole in the neighboring molecule or the atom.
-The result is, because you have these two dipoles now, a line in opposite directions, a lowering of the energy.
+This is an instantaneous dipole, which induces, then, an instantaneous dipole in the neighboring molecule or the atom.
+The result is, because you have these two dipoles now, align in opposite directions, a lowering of the energy.